-There is of course the much discussed acceleration of change in our lives due to technological advances.
-There is also the increasing complexity from digging deeply into our physical universe.
+There is of course the much-discussed acceleration of change in our lives due to technological advances.
+There is also the increasing complexity of digging deeply into our physical universe.
 Our world grows in complexity as we discover the inter-connectedness of all things.
 We marvel at the complexity of human neurobiology.
 That neurobiology leads us to many questions including the question of how humans decide.

 One of the issues with deciding, as we know, is that most often making a decision reduces the remaining options.
 A door is closed, so to speak.
 We make incalculable numbers of decisions every day.
 Most of us have not stopped to think about how we make them.
 One of the main mysteries around human choice is the actual process for making those choices.

 The latest in neuroscience and psychology indicates that we do not decide in the manner we would like to believe we do.
 It appears that we make choices based purely on emotions.
 We then justify those decisions through the use of “logic.”
 Even in the cases where we may study all the detailed options, the final decision is an emotional one.

 “It is the argument that all mental phenomena and actions are also, directly or indirectly, causally produced—according to the laws of nature (such as those of physics and neurobiology)—by previous events that lie beyond the control of the agents.”

 I spoke with one young lady recently who asked me for guidance on a decision she needed to make.
 Obviously I cannot share the details.
 So here is the sketchy outline.
 She laid out three clear options.
 As I listened to her describe the situation and the options, I concluded that she had indeed thought through the details.
 From my view as a “disinterested party,” it seemed really clear to me what the best option was.
 Indeed, I was a bit puzzled as to why we should be discussing this pending decision at all.